eterevsky/texmo/README.md

 ## Notes

 According to https://arxiv.org/abs/2203.15556, the amount of training tokens for a model with X params should be roughly 20X.
-Consdiring that a token is on average 4 bytes long and we are training on bytes, this translates into 80X bytes.
+Considering that a token is on average 4 bytes long and we are training on bytes, this translates into 80X bytes.